OpenSprites/OpenSprites-next/ToS.md

  - OpenSprites reserves the right to revoke or terminate Your use of the site without prior notice.
  - Any content uploaded is licensed under the [Creative Commons Attribution-ShareAlike 2.0 Generic](http://creativecommons.org/licenses/by-sa/2.0/deed.en) license immediately from upload.
  - OpenSprites reserves the right to revoke any electronic content You upload without any prior notice.
 OpenSprites claims no responsibility for data loss.
- - By using our services, OpenSprites will accept no responsibility for loss, damage, errors or other circumstances.
+ - By using Our services, OpenSprites will accept no responsibility for loss, damage, errors or other circumstances.

 ### Prohibited Actions and Violations of Our Services ###
  - Uploading copyrighted content or content the uploader has no permissions to use.
 We cannot be held responsible for the content posted to OpenSprites.